sakz/fanyi/README.md

 # fanyi
-A translate tool in your command line
+A translation tool in your command line

 ## Install
 For macOs